burbilog/df-zerofill/README.md

 Fill free space with zeros up to certain percent

 # Why
-It takes a lot of time to copy huge .qcow2 over the network.
+It takes a lot of time to copy huge .qcow2 files over the network.
 And it makes no sense to copy junk inside free space, leftovers of normal VM operation.
 Often this space can't be compressed during backup operation, because erased files were encrypted or already compressed ones.
 Thus it's possible to save a